singularity0614/jerryjin.dev/posts/about.md

 For reference, my VCE subjects are:

-* English Language
+- English Language
-* Mathematical Methods
+- Mathematical Methods
-* Specialist Mathematics
+- Specialist Mathematics
-* Chinese Second Language
+- Chinese Second Language
-* Chemistry
+- Chemistry
-* Physics
+- Physics

 I'm doing Methods and Chinese a year early in Year 11.

 ### Other Stuff

-not much other than...

-The funny button disappeared.
+I am quite invested in following sports (not so much playing them).

+My soccer/football team is Manchester City and I watch just about all their games.
+In AFL I go for the Swans and it was rather depressing watching them crumble against Geelong last year.

+Otherwise, my life is rather boring I'd say, I don't go out all that often and most of the time I'm just sat at my workstation literally AFK.

+If you want any advice on tech/productivity, I'm great at recommending stuff, not so good at following advice.